 There is a great discussion over at the Ning Sickle cell board over coping when you are in the hospital in pain and doctors don’t believe your pain and ask you what your doses of pain meds are, and when you tell them, they respond “Oh that’s too high, that can’t be right, I’m only going to give you half of that or less…”

 Usually, they ignore whatever you say, and go by whatever they feel is right—which ends up leaving you in more pain, or have your pain and anxiety increase.
 One of our members detailed a very sad experience where she was admitted to the hospital and was in pain for 4 days!!!
 The doctor pretty much ignored all her requests for better pain management.
 I’m sure we all can relate to that in one form or another.

 Remember, you have to be your own advocate!

 It’s sad that people with cancer have their pain managed better and are treated with dignity.
-Sickle Cell warriors are treated like drug addicts, stigmatized, insulted and ignored.
-When is this every going to end?
+Sickle Cell warriors are treated like drug addicts, stigmatized, insulted, and ignored.
+When is this ever going to end?
 Grrrrrr!